Konstantin Kersting

-Konstantin Kersting, is a multi ARIA award winning producer, songwriter and sound engineer.
-He has worked with a diverse range of artists, including Tones and I, Milky Chance, Mallrat, Spacey Jane, Amy Shark, The Jungle Giants, The Rubens, R3HAB, The Church, Genesis Owusu, Budjerah, Kita Alexander and Peach PRC.
+Konstantin Kersting is a German-Australian music producer, songwriter and sound engineer.
+He has worked with a diverse range of artists, including Tones and I, Milky Chance, Mallrat, Fisher, Spacey Jane, Amy Shark, The Jungle Giants, The Rubens, R3HAB, The Church, Genesis Owusu, Budjerah, Kita Alexander and Peach PRC.

 Career

-Konstantin Kersting began learning the violin via the Suzuki method at the age of four, before picking up bass guitar and double bass in his teens and playing with orchestras and jazz ensembles around his hometown of Berlin.

-In 2007, Kersting relocated to Australia as a teenage exchange student.
-After earning a Bachelor of Music from Queensland University of Technology, Kersting commenced working as an in-house sound engineer at Airlock Studios, under the producer Yanto Browning.
+Konstantin Kersting received his musical education in Berlin, where he learned to play the violin, bass guitar, and double bass.
+During this time, he also gained experience performing in both a jazz band and an orchestra.

+Kersting relocated to Australia as a teenager.

+Kersting is a founding member of indie band The Belligerents.

 In 2015, Kersting produced the debut extended play Holy Sick by Australian rock band Waax and Snap EP by The Vernons.

 In 2017, Kersting co-wrote and produced Mallrat's "Better" which won Best Unpublished Work in the Vanda & Young Songwriting Competition in 2018.
 In May 2018, Kersting was signed to Independent publisher Native Tongue.

 In 2019, Kersting re-worked a number of Sunnyboys' tracks for their compilation album, 40.

 In September 2019, Kersting received two nominations at the ARIA Music Awards of 2019 for Tones and I's "Dance Monkey".

-In 2021, Kersting co-produced and mixed 7 songs on The Rubens album "0202", which debuted at #1 on the ARIA charts.In the same year he also mixed and engineered on the #1 ARIA charting album ‘Love Signs’ by Australian band The Jungle Giants.
+In 2021, Kersting co-produced and mixed 7 songs on The Rubens album "0202", which debuted at #1 on the ARIA charts.
+In the same year he also mixed and engineered on the #1 ARIA charting album ‘Love Signs’ by Australian band The Jungle Giants.
 That year he went on to win the ARIA award for Producer of the Year and Engineer of the Year.

 In 2022, Konstantin produced 8 songs on the #1 ARIA charting album ‘Here Comes Everybody’ by Australian band Spacey Jane.

+In 2023, Kersting co-produced and mixed DMA's album, How Many Dreams, which went on to reach #2 on the ARIA Charts and received three 2023 ARIA Music Award Nominations, winning Best Group.
+He also produced Peach PRC's debut EP, Manic Dream Pixie, which debuted at #1 on the ARIA Charts.
+In addition Konstantin also co-wrote and was the vocal producer on Fisher's single 'Atmosphere', which went onto become platinum certified in Australia & gold certified in New Zealand.

+In 2024, Kersting co-wrote, produced and mixed Kita Alexander's debut album Young in Love.
+He also produced The Ruben's album Soda, which charted at #4 on the ARIA charts.